 Data validation is the process of verifying and validating that the preprocessed data is accurate, consistent, complete, and fit for the intended modeling task before it is used for analysis or model building.
-Data is the fuel for AI model building, and the quality of the data directly impact the quality and efficiency of the AI model.
+For AI model building, the quality of the data directly impacts the quality and efficiency of the AI model.

-As discussed, data validation can be performed in the following dimensions:
+Data validation can be performed in the following dimensions:

-- Completeness This represents the amount of data that is usable or complete.
-If there is a high percentage of missing values, it may lead to a biased or misleading analysis if the data is not representative of a typical data sample. - Uniqueness This accounts for the amount of duplicate data in a data set.
-For example, when reviewing customer data, you should expect that each customer has a unique customer ID. - ▶ Validity This dimension measures how much data matches the required format for any business rules.
-Formatting usually includes metadata, such as valid data types, ranges, patterns, and more.

-- ► Timeliness This dimension refers to the readiness of the data within an expected time frame.
-For example, customers expect to receive an order number immediately after they have made a purchase, and that data needs to be generated in real-time. - ► Accuracy This dimension refers to the correctness of the data values based on the agreed upon "source of truth."
-Since there can be multiple sources which report on the same metric, it is important to designate a primary data source; other data sources can be used to confirm the accuracy of the primary one.
-For example, tools can check to see that each data source is trending in the same direction to bolster confidence in data accuracy. - Consistency This dimension evaluates data records from two different data sets.
-As mentioned earlier, multiple sources can be identified to report on a single metric.
-Using different sources to check for consistent data trends and behavior allows organizations to trust the any actionable insights from their analyses.
+- Completeness.
+This represents the amount of data that is usable or complete.
+If there is a high percentage of missing values, it might lead to a biased or misleading analysis if the data is not representative of a typical data sample. - Uniqueness.
+This accounts for the amount of duplicate data in a dataset.
+For example, when reviewing customer data, you should expect that each customer has a unique customer ID. - Validity.
+This dimension measures how much data matches the required format for any business rules.
+Formatting usually includes metadata, such as valid data types, ranges, patterns, and more. - Timeliness.
+This dimension refers to the readiness of the data within an expected time frame.
+For example, customers expect to receive an order number immediately after they have made a purchase, and that data must be generated in real-time. - Accuracy.
+This dimension refers to the correctness of the data values based on the agreed upon primary data source.
+Because there can be multiple sources that report on the same metric, it is important to designate a primary data source.
+Other data sources can be used to confirm the accuracy of the primary one.
+For example, tools can check to verify that each data source is trending in the same direction to bolster confidence in data accuracy. - Consistency.
+This dimension evaluates data records from two different datasets.
+As mentioned previously, multiple sources can be identified to report on a single metric.
+Using different sources to check for consistent data trends and behavior allows organizations to trust the actionable insights from their analyses.
 This logic can also be applied around relationships between data.
-For example, the number of employees in a department should not exceed the total number of employees in a company. - ► Fitness for purpose Finally, fitness of purpose helps to ensure that the data asset meets a business need.
-This dimension can be difficult to evaluate, particularly with new, emerging data sets.
+For example, the number of employees in a department should not exceed the total number of employees in a company.

+Fitness for purpose.
+Fitness of purpose helps to ensure that the data asset meets a business need.
+This dimension can be difficult to evaluate, particularly with new, emerging datasets.